a-sit-plus/warden-roboto/README.md

 )
 ```

-Additionally, a builder is available for smoohter java interoperability:
+Additionally, a builder is available for smoother java interoperability:

 ```java
 List<AndroidAttestationConfiguration.AppData> apps = new LinkedList<>();